chigraph/chigraph/doc/building.md

 Some example CMake calls:

-Debug with all default locations (works on arch, ubuntu yakkety):
+Debug with all default locations (works on arch, ubuntu yakkety or xenial):
 ```bash
 cmake .. -DCMAKE_BUILD_TYPE=Debug
 ```